 This era, sadly, saw the hanfic world splintering and beginning to fall apart.
 More marriages and children made it tougher for fans to keep up their fantasies and illusions about the subjects of their stories.
 Writing about the families wasn’t always pleasant or desirable, but was becoming unavoidable.
 What was canon and what was AU changed practically by the day, making it almost easier for fans to just write completely AU stories and be done with it.

 The banning of fan fiction from HNET in the previous year really took a toll on the fandom, and furthered the divide between “het” fans and “cest” fans.
-For whatever reason, cest (which had always had a small following in the fandom) was suddenly booming in popularity — a fact that many het fans did not appreciate.
+For whatever reason, cest (which had always had a small following in the fandom) was suddenly booming in popularity–a fact that many het fans did not appreciate.
 The het writers largely kept up their personal websites, while cest writers continued to relocate to LiveJournal.
 LJ allowed them to keep their stories locked up and avoid conflict with fans who didn’t care for the subject matter.
 The tension between these two groups came to a head in 2009 when a few het authors made a point of specifically banning cest from their awards and challenges.
 Cest fans didn’t take kindly to that, and the fandom became filled will animosity.
+A disgruntled fan unhappy with het’s dominance of the dialogue wrote Kittens Are Either With Us Or Against Us to prove a point about all–not just het or cest–that could be done with hanfic.

 Nevertheless, tons of great fiction was written during this time.
 Fans continued to experiment and expand the types of stories they wrote.
-There have been many new and innovative challenges during this time to inspire authors.
-Although the fandom did shrink much during these years, its creativity has not at all waned.
+There were many new and innovative challenges during this time to inspire authors.
+Although the fandom did shrink much during these years, its creativity did not wane.

 Shout It Out Era, 2010-2012

-This era saw the hanfic world continue to shrink, but new and old fans and writers are poppping up all the time, proving that as long as Hanson are around, there will always be some interest in hanfic.
+This era saw the hanfic world continue to shrink, but new and old fans and writers constantly appeared, proving that as long as Hanson are around, there will always be some interest in hanfic.

-Het’s popularity in particular has continued to wane, while cest — Zaylor in particular — has only grown.
-Tumblr is a huge source for photos, videos and such related to the band, especially anything concerning Zaylor.
-Many new fans have been introduced to Zaylor this way and thus become readers and writers of the genre, while staying largely unaware of the existence of het fic.
+Het’s popularity in particular continued to wane, while cest–Zaylor in particular–only grew.
+Tumblr grew to be a huge source for photos, videos and such related to the band, especially anything concerning Zaylor.
+Many new fans were introduced to Zaylor this way and thus became readers and writers of the genre, while staying largely unaware of the existence of het fic.
+One Zaylor fic in particular, Truth is a Whisper, owes a large part of its popular to the authors embracing Tumblr as a way to promote their writing.

 A handful of old school fans were reintroduced to the band thanks to Shout It Out and have since returned to the fandom, bringing with them a new/old perspective on writing.
 There also seems to be an influx of international fans trying their hand at writing hanfic in English, making the hanfic community possibly more diverse than it has ever been.

-WIth one pairing dominating the whole hanfic world, authors have had to be especially creative to keep things interesting.
-This means new and wildly alternative universes, and also the inclusion of other celebrities.
-The usual suspects — The Moffatts, Alex Greenwald and other friends of the band — are all accounted for, as well as some more unexpected crossovers.
+With one pairing dominating the whole hanfic world, authors had to be especially creative to keep things interesting.
+This meant new and wildly alternative universes, and also the inclusion of other celebrities.
+The usual suspects–The Moffatts, Alex Greenwald and other friends of the band–were all accounted for, as well as some more unexpected crossovers.
+An arguably “crack pairing” with Tommy Joe Ratliff, SNAFU was surprisingly successful with members of both fandoms.

-As always, even though the fandom may shrink, the creativity and innovativeness remains.
+As always, even though the fandom may shrink, the creativity and variety remains.

 In conclusion, I want to thank everyone who contributed to this page in some way.
 Brittney and Nat, in particular, contributed some information that filled in gaps in my own recollection.
-Paola is always there to discuss various aspects of hanfic with as well, and that too helped me to put this history together.
-Many others have helped in some way, too, but I can’t possibly name everyone.
+Elizabeth and Paola are always there to discuss various aspects of hanfic with as well, and that too helped me to put this history together.
+Many others have helped in some way, too, and while I can’t possibly name everyone, I certainly appreciate all of their help.